I can help you build high engagement workplaces that reflect integrity and an awareness of the value of people and their

 Prior to beginning my own business, I worked at Clemans, Nelson and Associates, a Midwest labor relations consulting firm, where I represented clients at the State Labor Relations Board and worked as a consultant while learning the in’s and out’s of management consulting from some amazing people.
 What I remember best from that time was the mentoring I received from many experienced labor negotiators who came from the ranks of unions to represent management.
 They were mavericks and pioneers, but more importantly, the best ones carried their values for strong worker-employer relationships within them and taught me to do the same.

-Going back even further, I worked as a residential treatment counselor for emotionally disturbed children at The Villa Maria outside of Baltimore where I learned pretty much everything I needed to know about how groups work as every dysfunction was amplified and one had to think one’s feet 24/7 or be outdone by the group.
+Going back even further, I worked as a residential treatment counselor for emotionally disturbed children at The Villa Maria outside of Baltimore where I learned pretty much everything I needed to know about how groups work as every dysfunction was amplified and one had to think on one’s feet 24/7 or be outdone by the group.
 This was my first job after college (after a short stint as a research assistant at Johns Hopkins University in the department of Psychology) and eventually after this job I went on to get a Masters in Management, Labor and Human Resources at The Ohio State University.

 The client is the system…I work in service to the whole organization. – Peter Hawkins